 Artsmark: Latest Schools AnnouncedSeptember 5, 2019

-Each session with Curious Minds was packed with a wonderful range of expertise, huge enthusiasm from course leaders who provide aspirational standards for arts education, a clear sense of purpose to connect education and culture industry sectors in partnership and a needed opportunity to connect with other school practitioners and their experiences.
+Each of the workshops with Curious Minds was packed with a wonderful range of expertise.
+The course leaders deliver with huge enthusiasm and provide aspirational standards for arts education, as well as a clear sense of purpose to bring together the education and culture sectors in partnership.
+It was also a much needed opportunity to connect with other school practitioners and learn from their experiences.

-The impact of the course on my personal practice was remarkable.
-The knock on impact on arts in our setting, was also significant.
-We are proud to be an Artsmark Platinum setting.
-We deliver Arts Award (Bronze, Silver and Gold) our Year 7s carry out Bronze personal projects and Silver and Gold projects are embedded into our Sixth Form enrichment programme.
-We have strong partnerships with a range of cultural organisations and are currently working on outdoor arts curriculum with key partners.
+The impact of the course on my personal practice has been remarkable.
+The knock on impact on arts delivery and opportunities for children in our setting is also significant.
+We are proud to be an Artsmark Platinum school.
+We deliver Arts Award at Bronze, Silver and Gold level; our Year 7s carry out Bronze personal projects and Silver and Gold projects are embedded into our Sixth Form enrichment programme.
+We have strong partnerships with a range of local cultural organisations and are currently working on outdoor arts curriculum with key partners.